 As the works involved disturbing the existing bed material and pumping concrete into the watercourse, there was a danger of harming the surrounding environment.
 Kaymac worked closely with Natural Resources Wales to plan the works to ensure minimal impact on the environment.
 The river is also abundant with wildlife and as the works were carried out near the spawning season, there had to be a pass constantly open to migratory fish.

 It was planned for the river to be over-pumped to ensure a dry working area for the works.
-A temporary sand bag bund was installed at the upstream face of the structure, with 3 No. 12” submersible pumps used to channel the flow through the structure downstream.
-A 12” flume was incorporated into the bund to ensure an open pass for any migratory fish.
+A temporary bund was installed at the upstream face of the structure and migratory fish pass was installed.

 Once installed and the working area had been de-watered, the excavation works began to remove the bed material to the formation level.
 The works were carried out in two halves to ensure adequate access for the excavators and dumpers.

 Kaymac had two teams working 12 hour shifts per day (day and night working) to ensure that the tight programme was met.
 The formation level was checked by the engineer and the steel reinforcement and timber shuttering was installed to the design requirements.